mikewilks/simple-pastebin-monitor/README.md

 Running the script is easiest in a Linux screen or tmux and needs to be from the location of the whitelisted IP in your Pastebin account.
 Pre-requisites are really just Python 3, a Pastebin PRO lifetime account and an internet connection.

 Various To Dos are described in issues

+I blogged about this code here: http://www.mikewilks.com/home/who-has-your-data